y-usuzumi/dechorder/README.md

 # dechorder

-A library that aims to be a complete midi composition toolkit
+A library that aims to be a complete MIDI composition toolkit

 ## Features